Does the thought ever creep up?

 The truth about online authority

-Online authority isn’t about how many Twitter followers or Facebook likes you have.
+Online authority isn’t about how many followers you have or likes you get.

 It’s not about how much web traffic you get.